danarcher/XCom2ModTool/README.md

 - Create new (mostly empty) mods
 - Rename a mod, making all required changes (though I'd take a backup first!)
 - Build mods without opening ModBuddy
+- Build mods against the community highlander without fiddling with SrcOrig
 - Quickly navigate to useful XCOM 2 folders
 - Update .x2proj files to include all of a mod's files